thom-bahm/Gerstner-waves-UE4/README.md

 A quick project to create semi-realistic waves in UE4 using the Gerstner Wave technique.

-UE4 Version: Unfortunately hard drive with the screenshots got corrupted again.
-May try to reapply this to UE5 at some point.
+UE4 Version: Unfortunately don't have many screenshots from this one, however [some wireframe shots](https://github.com/thom-bahm/Gerstner-waves-UE4/edit/main/README.md#screenshots) are still around

 ## Sources / Information